aws-samples/aws-amplify-team-task-tracking/LAB3.md

 * Populate TaskMetaData-xxxxxxxx-dev table using json from file [tasks.json](tasks.json).
 This will populate meta data to create tasks for monthly, weekly, yearly reminders
 * Populate MandatoryCommentMetaData-xxxxxxx-dev table using json from file [mandatorycomments.json](mandatorycomments.json).
 This will populate meta data for tasks which have mandatory comments
 * Map users who have registered to customer/group by adding data in Customer-xxxxxx-dev table [customer.json](customer.json).
+Ensure you use the same  email you used to create the account